Video on demand: History

 VOD services first appeared in the early 1990s.
-Until then, it was not thought possible that a television programme could be squeezed into the limited telecommunication bandwidth of a copper telephone cable to provide a VOD service of acceptable quality as the required bandwidth of a digital television signal is around 200 Mbps, which is 2,000 times greater than the bandwidth of a speech signal over a copper telephone wire.
+Until then, it was not thought possible that a television programme could be squeezed into the limited telecommunication bandwidth of a copper telephone cable to provide a VOD service of acceptable quality as the required bandwidth of a television signal is around 200 Mbps, which is 2,000 times greater than the bandwidth of a speech cignal over a telephone wire.

-VOD services were only made possible as a result of two major technological developments: MPEG (motion-compensated DCT) video compression and asymmetric digital subscriber line (ADSL) data transmission.
+VOD services were only made possible as a result of two major technological developments: EG (motion-compensated DT) video compression and Asymmetric digital subscriber line (ADSL) data transmission.

-A VOD service was proposed as early as 1986 in Japan, where there were plans to develop an "Integrated Network System" service.
-It was not possible, however, to practically implement such a VOD service until the adoption of DCT and ADSL technologies in the early 1990s.
-The first VOD systems used tapes as the real-time source of video streams.
-GTE started as a trial in 1990 with AT&T providing all components.
+Plans such as those of the Integrated Network System, a national high-capacity fibre-optic network supporting a range of broadband services in Japan, noted in a more general 1986 publication, were interpreted as conducive to eventual VOD deployment.
+However, early VOD trials employed existing cable television infrastructure, notably British Telecom's video library trial, operated through the Westminster Cable Company.
+This trial used the Laservision media format and featured a jukebox-like media handling system involving players served by disc carousels, with twelve such handler units capable of serving up to 6,000 customers.
+Other early VOD systems used tapes as the real-time source of video streams.
+GTE started as a trial in 1990, with AT&T providing all components.
 By 1992, VOD servers were supplying previously encoded digital video from disks and DRAM.